 Keep in mind that the lenders may ask what experience you have with property renovation, or ask to see plans from the contractors to ensure that they are viable.

-We have written more about the property development aspect of this in the bridging and short-term finance section on our site here.
+We have written more about the property development aspect of this in the bridging and short-term finance section in our buy to sell article.

-If you have a similar enquiry, get in touch and one of the bridging specialists we work with will be in touch ASAP!
+If you have an enquiry, get in touch and one of the mortgage specialists we work with will be in touch ASAP!